© University of Kent - Contact | Feedback | Legal | FOI | Cookies

 Payment of tuition fees is expected as follows:

-1. In full by methods detailed above, on or before Registration.
+- In full by methods detailed in section 1.1, on or before Registration.

-2. By agreement with the Income Office (Canterbury Students) or Medway Finance Office (Medway Students) in two equal instalments, the first on or before Registration and the second on or before the first day of December.
+- By agreement with the Income Office in two equal instalments, the first on or before Registration and the second on or before the first day of December.
+For students not commencing their course in September the second instalment is due 60 days after their registration date.

 Invoicing

-All invoicing of student tuition fees for courses administered by Canterbury and Medway campuses will be processed by the Income Office, or in relation to certain specific courses, by Departments, with the agreement of the Income Office.
+All invoicing of student tuition fees for courses administered by Canterbury and Medway campuses will be processed by the Invoicing and Accounts Receivable Team.

-Tuition fees for students attending the University of Kent at Brussels will be processed by the Income Office in Euros.
+Tuition fees for students attending the University of Kent at Brussels will be processed by the Invoicing and Accounts Receivable Team in Euros.

 Tuition Fee Debts

-Once a tuition fee invoice has been raised the collection of the debt becomes the responsibility of the Income Office (Canterbury Students) or Medway Finance Office (Medway Students), who will provide appropriate credit control services.
+Once a tuition fee invoice has been raised the collection of the debt becomes the responsibility of the Income Office, who will provide appropriate credit control services.

-Late payment of tuition fees older than 1 month will incur a 1.5% charge on the outstanding fees on the last day of each month, until the balance is paid in full.
+Late payment of tuition fees older than 1 month will incur a 1.5% charge on the outstanding fees termly, until the balance is paid in full.

 For students experiencing difficulty in making payment assistance can be sought at the university in the following ways:

-• the Income Office (Canterbury Students) or Medway Finance Office (Medway Students) staff are available to speak to regarding options available to pay including instalment plans where appropriate.
-They must be informed of any difficulties in payment and any involvement of other areas of assistance.
+- the Income Office staff are available to speak to regarding options available to pay including instalment plans where appropriate.
+They must be informed of any difficulties in payment and any involvement of other areas of assistance such as sponsors or scholarships.

 Non-payment of tuition fees may result in students being de-registered.
 The de-registration process is performed: